Social media technologies and a new generation of employees with distinctive work habits and cultural beliefs will...

 We [also] are moving into a period where birthrates have fallen dramatically.
 Companies will grow faster than the inherent population growth, so we will enter a period where we have an increasing shortage of people to fill jobs.
 That will be very different from what's happened in the last 50 years.

-Where should the CIO and the C-suite start making changes to help foster this workforce of
+Where should the CIO and the C-suite start making changes to help foster this workforce of the future?

 Erickson: I'd begin with culture.
 I'd probably start with changing the nature of [performance] input to peer-to-peer performance.
 I think in some ways that's the biggest lever that I've seen, shifting people's mentality from "I've got to please the boss" to a mentality that says, "I need to contribute to the good of the whole.
 I need to do things that are going to help move this group forward."